dojo/site/content/blog/en/building-dojo-app.md

 * Add to Cart
 * Remove from Cart

-Navigating between these pages will require the use of routing and we'll use Dojo state management to handle customizing drink orders.
+Navigating between these pages will require the use of routing and we will use Dojo state management to handle customizing drink orders.

 ## Start with state